 I don’t know whether this kitten with the multi-colored eyes (who, today, might have been named in honor of David Bowie) was ever found, but my attention was drawn to a curious coincidence, dating to the very same period.
 Newspapers from the end of 1934 to the beginning of 1935 tell us that a certain school in Arizona staged a puppet show entitled Pushkin, starring a kitten with the very same name — though it is unclear whether it was Lilian Harvey’s runaway — along with two of his relatives.
 English-language culture offers few themes more banal than “three little kittens,” and yet I remained interested in the question of why a 1930s-era American would name a kitten in honor of Russia’s greatest poet.

 Moreover, an American magazine article from 1936 plainly states that “the name Pushkin is ideal for a cat.”
 The tradition has proven quite powerful — in fact, one of my friends in Philadelphia has a cat named Pushkin.
-On one of the numerous American websites for cat owners, I even found a treatise touting the appeal of Russian names, including the name Pushkin, for cats:
+On one of the numerous American websites for cat owners, I even found a treatise touting the appeal of Russian names, including the name Pushkin, for cats.
+If you’re thinking about getting a sitter for your cat, it might be fun to share a unique and cultured name like Pushkin with them.

 Why choose a Russian name for your cat?